Some links may be affiliate links. We may get paid if you buy something or take an action after clicking one of these.

 QuietKat Rubicon Review, 2023

-High Quality Heavy Duty Hauler for Heavy Terrain
+A High Quality, Heavy Duty Hauler for Romping Around Rough Terrain

 At first glance at QuietKat’s Jeep Rubicon and you see a monster of a fat tire bike that can go where no other e-bikes have gone before.
 Decorated in an emblematic army green color, this bike makes no bones about how it’s built: 1000-watt motor that can haul 300 lbs and tow another 135 lbs, monster-size 26” x 4.8” tires, and a quality full suspension set up that will tackle the terrain you take it on.
 This fat tire full suspension e-bike can quietly stroll across some of the toughest terrain you will ever encounter on an e-bike, and take on journeys you never thought possible.

 This e-bike is QuietKat’s response to the consumer demand for an ATV that’s quiet enough for hunters to use, and powerful enough to carry their game.
 Have no doubt, the QuietKat Jeep Rubicon is made for doing the dirty work you’d never see most other e-bike doing.
 Once you climb aboard and control this beast out on the dirt trails you will quickly discover a bike like no other.
 Keep reading and you will discover what makes this e-bike tick and why the EBR team thought it was a blast to ride.

 Bike Category:Fat Tire/All-terrain

 1000-watt Bafang motor has unleashed power to move fast over rough terrain.

 Torque sensor delivers power at optimum levels for whatever conditions you face.